FAQ

 Will sessions be recorded?

-If all participants in a virtual or blended-format session agree, the session will be recorded and made available to Congress attendees May 15-31.
+If all participants in a virtual or hybrid session agree, the session will be recorded and made available to Congress attendees for a limited period of time after the Congress.
 In-person sessions will not be recorded.
-A complete list of sessions that will be recorded is listed in the Congress program and in the Quick Guide for easy reference.

 If I plan to attend Congress in person, can I still go to virtual sessions?

 Yes!
-With approximately one-third of the Congress taking place virtually, we expect that most in-person attendees will wish to participate in one or more virtual sessions.
-To attend a virtual session, you will need an internet connection and a device such as a laptop, tablet, or smartphone.
+We expect that most in-person attendees will wish to participate in one or more virtual sessions.
+To attend a virtual session, you will need an internet connection and a device such as a laptop, tablet or smartphone.
 Free wifi will be provided on the campus of Western Michigan University for all registered attendees.

 Attendees without laptops can attend virtual sessions in the Waldo Library computer labs (bring your own headphones).
 Please be considerate of others in your vicinity and use headphones whenever listening to virtual sessions.